 Press () to activate the alarm.
-The horn will sound for a maximum of 30 seconds and the parklamps will flash for a maximum of 3 minutes.
-Press again or turn the ignition to ON to deactivate, or wait for the alarm to timeout in 3 minutes.
+The horn will sound and the parklamps will flash for a maximum of 3 minutes.
+Press again or turn the ignition to the 3 (ON) position to deactivate, or wait for the alarm to timeout in 3 minutes.

-Note: The panic alarm will only operate when the ignition is in the OFF or ACC position.
+Note: The panic alarm will only operate when the ignition is in the 1 (OFF/LOCK) or 2 (ACC) position.